santhoshandra/gittut/README.md

 # Heading

 Github tutorial

 ## SubHeading

 Enter the content!

+## SubHeading2

+This is the content.